RIOT-OS/RIOT/CONTRIBUTING.md

 * Before opening a new Pull Request, have a look at [existing ones][existing-pull-requests].
 Maybe someone has already opened one about the same thing.
 If it's the case, you might be able to help with the contribution.
 Just comment on the PR and ask.
+Include closed PR's in your search, as previous work might have been closed for lack of interest.
   Old and stalled [PRs are sometimes archived][archived-pull-requests] with the "State: archived" label, maybe one of them is also about the same topic.